wevm/wagmi/README.md

 }
 ```

-In this example, we create a wagmi `Client` and pass it to the `WagmiConfig` React Context.
-The client is set up to use the ethers Default Provider and automatically connect to previously connected wallets.
+In this example, we create a wagmi `config` and pass it to the `WagmiConfig` React Context.
+The config is set up to use viem's Public Client and automatically connect to previously connected wallets.

 Next, we use the `useConnect` hook to connect an injected wallet (e.g. MetaMask) to the app.
 Finally, we show the connected account's address with `useAccount` and allow them to disconnect with `useDisconnect`.